keshav-rathor/Prediction-of-Pediatric-Pneumonia-in-Chest-X-Rays-using-Deep-Learning/README.md

-# Pediatric Pneumonia Classification using Deep Learning
+# Deep Learning-Based Prediction of Pediatric Pneumonia from Chest X-Rays

 ## Overview